klaytn/kips/KIPs/kip-37.md

 **_Scenario#3 :_** The receiver does not implement the necessary `KIP37TokenReceiver` interface function(s).

 - The transfer MUST be reverted with the one caveat below. - If the token(s) being sent are part of a hybrid implementation of another standard, that particular standard’s rules on sending to a contract MAY now be followed instead.
-See “Backwards Compatibility” section.
+See [Backwards Compatibility](#backwards-compatibility) section.

 **_Scenario#4 :_** The receiver implements the necessary `KIP37TokenReceiver` interface function(s) but returns an unknown value.